Kamloops Real Estate: Advice on How To Pick a Realtor That Will Work For You

 Survey or Certificate of Location Cost

 The bank or credit union may ask for an up-to-date survey or certificate of location prior to finalizing the mortgage loan.
-This can range in price from $1,000 to $2,000.
+This can range in price.

 Legal Fees

-These fees must be paid when the sale is completed and costs a minimum of $500.
+These fees must be paid when the sale is completed by a lawyer or notary.

 Title Insurance